Skip to main content

 1. With your policy now in report-only mode, return to the Microsoft Entra blade and click on Sign-in logs.

-2. Review the recent sign-in events - click an event then review the event details (specifically the Report-only tab) to ensure:
+2. Review the recent sign-in events.
+Select an event, then review the event details (specifically the Report-only tab) to ensure:

 • The sign-in event you're reviewing occurred after turning on the policy in report-only mode.